-The site of Hartshill Quarries which date from the Imperial period.
-They were situated 800m north west of White House.
+The site of a quarry which was in use during the Imperial period.
+It was situated 600m north west of St. Bartholomew's Church.

 The site of Stockingford Colliery which was used during the Imperial period for mining coal.
 It was situated on Nuneaton Common.